Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Introduction

 {\bf Contributions.} In this work, we aim to analyze and address the above limitations.
 We first revisit the design principles of existing proxies and empirically verify their drawbacks in terms of expert dependency, calibration cost and convergence behavior (Section \ref{sec:Preliminaries}).
 Motivated by the advancement of LLMs in generating structured knowledge and reasoning \cite{radford2018improving,guo2025deepseek}, we propose TAP, the first framework that automatically constructs training-free MPQ proxies.
 At the beginning, we examine a simple prompting strategy.
 However, similar to the observations in other automated tasks, directly prompting the LLM yields unstable layer-wise bit allocations.
 A closer analysis reveals that this is largely due to the absence of any feedback signal that connects the generated proxy to its MPQ performance.
 To overcome this issue, we draw inspiration from the reasoning behaviors observed in Qwen3 \cite{qwen3} and DeepSeek \cite{guo2025deepseek}, and introduce a lightweight Direct Policy Optimization (DPO) \cite{rafailov2024directpreferenceoptimizationlanguage} reinforcement learning procedure.
 This introduces task-aware feedback into the prompt evolution, encouraging the LLM to produce intermediate reasoning steps before generating the final proxy.
 Thereby, the proxy quality improves steadily through iterative refinement.
 Our contributions are summarized as follows:

-\begin{itemize} \item \textbf{A new proxy-design paradigm for MPQ.} We present TAP, an LLM-driven framework that automatically discovers training-free MPQ proxies without relying on handcrafted rules, offering a fresh perspective on MPQ design.
+\begin{itemize} \item \textbf{A new proxy-design paradigm for MPQ.} We present TAP, an LLM-driven framework that adopts evolutionary search strategies and automatically discovers training-free proxies for mixed-precision quantization without relying on handcrafted rules, thus offering a fresh perspective on the design of mixed-precision quantization.

-\item \textbf{Enhanced LLM reasoning through DPO.} We identify the main weakness of naive prompting and introduce a DPO-based strategy that provides task-aware feedback, leading to more reliable Chain-of-Thought style reasoning and stronger accuracy–efficiency performance.
+\item \textbf{DPO as a template selector.} We identify the core weakness of naive prompting strategies and introduce a direct preference optimization (DPO)-based strategy controller that reallocates selection probabilities for three prompt templates according to fitness signals—without updating large language model (LLM) parameters—resulting in more reliable reasoning during proxy generation and superior integrated accuracy–efficiency performance.

 \item \textbf{Extensive empirical validation.} Experiments on mainstream benchmarks demonstrate that TAP achieves superior performance over existing expert-designed proxies, while being significantly more efficient in terms of calibration and convergence. \end{itemize}